 - Targeted enterprise-level companies: My research and evaluation primarily focused on the tools that best serve small- to medium-sized businesses, with less than 1,000 employees.
 Of course, if a tool is scalable to the enterprise level, I noted that in the review.

 - Was niche-focused: While some of the services listed here offer specific functionality for certain categories (farms, churches, restaurants), all of my top five picks are suitable for any business in any industry.

 Once the list of possible top software candidates was whittled down, my research team conducted in-depth interviews with actual users of the software.
 Here’s some insight into my team’s process.

 How We Found Active Users

-My team combed through public review sites and social media to find individuals who shared their experience with one or more of the platforms that made our shortlist.
+My team combed through public review sites and social media to find individuals who shared their experiences with one or more of the platforms that made our shortlist.

 The team confirmed the users’ identities via LinkedIn.
 This was a crucial step, since there are countless fake reviews on the internet.
 This ensured we were dealing with real people who work for real companies.

 Once we established contact, we confirmed they were actively working with one of the tools on our list or had worked with it in the past.
 This first-hand experience was critical to the validity of their comments.

 The users we interviewed came from a variety of backgrounds, including solopreneurs managing a small number of contractors to business owners with less than 10 employees to HR professionals responsible for teams of 20-60 to operation managers with a staff of more than 100.